jbcodeforce/tvpt-docs/docs/technology/kafka-overview/index.md

 For sure, you need multiple Kafka Brokers, which will connect to the same ZooKeeper Ensemble running at least five nodes (you can tolerate the loss of one server during the planned maintenance of another server).
 One Zookeeper server acts as a lead and the two others as stand-by.

-The diagram above illustrates a simple deployment where zookeeper servers and kafka brokers are running in pods, in different worker nodes.
+The diagram above illustrates a simple deployment where zookeeper servers and Kafka brokers are running in pods, in different worker nodes.
-It is a viable solution to start deploying solution on top of kafka.
+It is a viable solution to start deploying solution on top of Kafka.
 When you have bigger cluster, it may be interesting to separate Zookeeper from **Kafka** nodes to limit the risk of failover, as zookeeper keeps state of the **Kafka** cluster topology and metadata.
-You will limit to have both the zookeeper leader and one kafka broker dying at the same time.
+You will limit to have both the zookeeper leader and one Kafka broker dying at the same time.
 We use Kubernetes [anti-affinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity) to ensure they are scheduled onto separate worker nodes that the ones used by zookeeper.
 It uses the labels on pods with a rule like:
 `**Kafka** pod should not run on same node as zookeeper pods`.